sbougerel/resume/README.md

 - Generates multiple outputs at one go

 ### Usage
-Update the variables in `Makefile` and run:
+Build your resume:

     make

+You might need to update the variables in `Makefile` or update your LaTeX environment.

+### Personalisation
 Edit the contents in `src/variables.tex` and in the files under `sections`.

 ### Recommendations for ATS-friendliness
 - Avoid links besides email, LinkedIn, Github, or put them in the last section only.
 Links can affect parsing.
 - Keep to single-line items in bullet lists; some items can be two lines, never more.
 - Avoid hyphens in words as they maybe converted to soft hyphen if that appear at the end of a line.
 Disabled hyphenation to mitigate the issue.